A Superlinear Convergence Framework for Kurdyka-{\L}ojasiewicz Optimization: A -order Regularized Proximal Newton Method

-\begin{remark} As will be shown by Lemma \ref{ls-welldef} below, Algorithm \ref{cubic-reg} is well defined.
-The constant $L_{k,0}$ in Step 1 is an initial estimation for the Lipschitz modulus of the Hessian of $f$ around $x^{k}$.
+{\bf(b)} When $\nabla^2f$ is strictly continuous at $x^k$, the constant $L_{k,0}$ in step 1 is an initial estimation for the Lipschitz modulus of the Hessian of $f$ around $x^{k}$.
 A good initialization for it will reduce the cost of the inner for-end loop.
-Inspired by the technique to estimate the Lipschitz constant of $\nabla\!f$ in \cite{Wright09}, we suggest the following Barzilai-Borwein (BB) rule \cite{Barzilai88} to capture a desirable $L_{k,0}$:
+Inspired by the technique to estimate the Lipschitz constant of $\nabla\!f$ in \cite{Wright09}, we suggest the Barzilai-Borwein (BB) rule \cite{Barzilai88} to capture a desirable $L_{k,0}$.